Beware of Post-Disaster Scams

 Social Media and Email Scams-

 The U.S. Department of Justice established the National Center for Disaster Fraud.
 The center warns of requests via social media outlets like Facebook, Twitter which can often entice users to click on a shocking photo or footage of the disaster.
-If you receive such a request, the Center urges users to not click on links as that can require an installation of software into your computer which could contain a virus or malware.
+If you receive such a request, the Center urges users to not click on links as that can require an installation of software on your computer which could contain a virus or malware.
 Instead, independently seek information about a charity you are interested in.

 Beware of companies that come to your door offering assistance and those that claim to be a part of the Federal government.
-Be sure to request any repair company’s insurance information and license number so you insure that the repair company is licensed to work in the County in which you live.
+Be sure to request any repair company’s insurance information and license number so you ensure that the repair company is licensed to work in the County in which you live.
 Upfront fees for repairs shouldn’t be more than 25% of the estimate.
 Make sure that you don’t pay anyone in full before the work is completed.

 Take your time to research by asking for references and see past work completed.

 Talk to your insurance company before you agree to the work and do not sign over your insurance check to the repair company.
 Although you may feel desperate to get the work done, never hire anyone on the spot, take time to research the person and/or the company.
 Get everything in writing!

 Many people lose important papers and documents after a natural disaster or those documents become exposed to the public.
 These items, which often contain personal information such as Social Security and credit card and bank account numbers, can end up in the hands of thieves.
 To avoid identity theft issues, it is important to contact your creditors immediately to report lost credit cards and make them aware of your situation.
 Contact your bank if you have lost checks or a bank card missing and reroute your mailings as soon as possible through the US postal service.